SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Validity Study

 \textbf{Human-LLM alignment study.} As shown in Figure~\ref{fig:examples}, we constructed a stratified sample of 24 benchmark cases to ensure coverage across application domains, data types, complexity levels, and visualization operations.
 Among these, 21 cases (excluding the three cases from topology visualization) require vision-based evaluation and were therefore included in the human-LLM alignment study.
 For each selected case, we generated agent outputs using Claude-Sonnet-4.5 as the backbone model.

-We developed an online evaluation platform and recruited 12 SciVis experts to independently score the results.
-They were provided with the same information as the LLM judge, including the task description, ground-truth visualization, agent output image, evaluation rubrics, and scoring guidelines.
-Each rubric was scored on a 0-10 scale, resulting in a total of 65 ratings across the 21 cases.
+\hot{We developed an online evaluation platform and recruited 12 SciVis experts to independently score the results.
+The study was approved under the University of Notre Dame's IRB protocol (No.\ 18-01-4334), and informed consent was obtained from all experts.} They were provided with the same information as the LLM judge, including the task description, ground-truth visualization, agent output image, evaluation rubrics, and scoring guidelines.
+Each rubric was scored on a 0-10 scale, yielding 65 ratings across the 21 cases.

 As shown in Table~\ref{tab:reliability_comparison}, we assessed inter-rater reliability within human experts and LLM-based evaluators using Krippendorff's $\alpha$ and the intraclass correlation coefficient (ICC).
 For both metrics, higher values correspond to stronger inter-rater reliability and greater agreement among judgments.
 The 12 human experts exhibit substantial agreement.
 We further conducted a leave-one-out reliability analysis to measure the influence of individual experts on overall agreement.
 This analysis reveals two experts whose ratings consistently deviate from the rest of the group: removing either expert leads to a noticeable increase in agreement, shifting the reliability level from insufficient to tentative conclusions under the standard interpretation of Krippendorff's $\alpha$.
 Following this data-driven criterion, we excluded the two outliers and recomputed the reliability statistics using the remaining 10 experts.
-Inter-rater agreement improves after outlier removal, and the filtered human evaluations are used as the reference signal for the subsequent human-LLM alignment analysis.
+Inter-rater agreement improves after outlier removal, and the filtered human evaluations serve as the reference signal for subsequent human-LLM alignment analysis.